acm-projects/beststudent/README.md

 - The ability to add class times
 - The task be sorted by categories (class, extracurricular, personal, etc)
 - The goods that would help students such as pomodoro, schedules, etc..
-###Backend:
+### Backend:
 - Handles the addition of classes by the user.
 - The pomodoro timer + breaks.
 - Portion of the app that allows users to keep a checklist, and allows tasks to be sorted by categories.
-###Frontend
+### Frontend
--Implementing the frontend design of the app -Launching the app should reveal the App's name: BestStudent followed by a quote -Total of 3 minimum screens.
+- Implementing the frontend design of the app
+- Launching the app should reveal the App's name: BestStudent followed by a quote
+- Total of 3 minimum screens.
--Schedule screen where they can see where their classes are at + extracurriculars.
+- Schedule screen where they can see where their classes are at + extracurriculars.
--Tasks screen where they can see their checklist.
+- Tasks screen where they can see their checklist.
--Third screen where the pomodoro timer is at.
+- Third screen where the pomodoro timer is at.

 ## Tools & Resource
 - Git Bash